-Prior to collecting samples requiring filtering from each sampling location, install a clean piece of silicone tubing on the peristaltic pump along with a new, large-capacity 0.45 micron filter on the discharge end of the tubing.
+Prior to collecting samples requiring filtering from each sampling location, install a new, large-capacity 0.45 micron filter on the discharge end of the tubing.

-- a) Ensure that at least 10 ml of the sample fluid pass through each new tubing/filter combination before collecting samples. - b) Use this combination of tubing and filter until the pump is changed to a new location or the filter becomes clogged.
+- a) Ensure that at least 10 ml of the sample fluid pass through each new tubing/filter combination before collecting samples.
+Then install 0.45 micron filter if required. - b) Use a new filter for each RSD (one for each bucket).